frizynn/blog/juanlebrero-blog/content/en/contact.md

 ## Response Time

 I typically respond to messages within 24-48 hours.
-For urgent matters, Twitter/X is usually the fastest way to reach me.
+For urgent matters, Mail is usually the fastest way to reach me.

 ---